samhanmer/sals-arcade/assets/README.md

 Event page has a form to submit a name and email.

+Backend HTML and CSS was organized cleaner with tutor feedback in mind.

+CSS was changed in order to change some visuals due to classmate feedback.

 ## Future updates
 I would like to add some Java Script functionality when I learn it!